Clinical trials are studies performed on human beings.

 In order to allow an early and in-depth collaboration, being able to use the same vocabulary and same concepts is of high importance.

-At the end of the Unit, you will be able to print your “Certificate of Completion” once you have taken the Final quiz.
+At the end of the unit, once you have taken the final quiz, you will be able to print off your certificate of completion.